A collection of previous posts exploring some variations on the topic:

-  Each pattern segment is 6 rows high, the full repeat is 12 rows high.
+Each pattern segment is 6 rows high, the full repeat is 12 rows tall.
 Color changes could be introduced every 6 rows.

-Following the chart for the first segment, transfer the A nonselected location needles to the adjacent preselected ones on their left, push the emptied needles out to A, OOW after each transfer, and its adjacent needle with the combined stitches/loops out to E.
+Following the chart for the first segment, transfer the A marked nonselected location needles to the adjacent preselected ones on their left, push the emptied needles out to A position, OOW after each transfer, and its adjacent needle with the combined stitches/loops out to E position.

 After 4 tuck stitch rows, push any needles previously placed out of work to A position out to E so they will knit appropriately on the next pass as part of an all-knit row.

 As the carriage moves to the opposite side, the second all-knit row will preselect.
-As the carriage again moves to the opposite side, it will knit the whole row, while preselecting for the first hand-technique row once more.
+As the carriage again moves once again to the previous side, it will knit the whole row, while preselecting for the first hand-technique row once more.

 Repeat the process for the desired length.

 End the piece with at least 2 all-knit rows after a full or half design repeat.
 Cast off loosely to compensate for the widening due to the type of stitch formation.
-This fabric is executed as a hand technique/ short rows with no automated patterning assistance.
-I have found when using the tuck automated setting in Brother models there is often the limit of accumulating no more than 4 strands in the hooks of the needles while using holding and manually pushing needles out to holding and back to work can be far more forgiving.
+This fabric is executed as a hand technique/ short rows with no automated tuck patterning assistance.
+I have found when using the tuck automated setting in Brother models there is often a limit for accumulating no more than 4 strands in the hooks of the needles, while in using holding, manually pushing needles out to hold and back to work can be far more forgiving.